Quantifying the impact of COVID-19 on the US stock market: An analysis from multi-source information: Data and Variables

 A complex network represents a collection of elements and their inter-relationship.
 A network consists of a pair $G=(V,E)$ of sets, where $V$ is a set of nodes, and $E \subset V \times V$ is a set of edges, $(i,j) \in E $ represents an edge (relationship) from node $i$ to node $j$.
 Here $|V|$ is the number of nodes and $|E|$ is the number of edges.
 The degree $d_u$ of a node $u$ is the number of edges incident to $u$ i.e., for u,v $\in$ V and e $\in$ E, $d_u = \sum_{u \neq v} e_{u,v}$.
 A graph $G'=(V', E')$ is a \textit{subgraph} of $G$, if $V'\subseteq V$ and $E'\in E$.
 The largest connected component (GC) is the maximal connected subgraph of $G$.
 The elements of the $n\times n$-symmetric adjacency matrix, $A$, of $G$ can be written as

-Higher-order network structure, e.g., \textit{motif}, represents local interaction pattern of the network.
-In a disease transmission network motif provide significant insights about the spread of the diseases.
-For example, the presence of dense motif or fully connected motif can increase the spread of the disease through the network, while chain-like motif can decrease the spread of the disease~(\cite{Leitch2019}).
+A higher-order network structure, e.g., \textit{motif}, represents local interaction pattern of the network.
+In a disease transmission a network motif provides significant insights about the spread of the diseases.
+For example, the presence of a dense motif or fully connected motif can increase the spread of the disease through the network, while a chain-like motif can decrease the spread of the disease~(\cite{Leitch2019}).
 A motif is a recurrent multi-node subgraph pattern.
-A detailed description of network motifs and their functionality in a complex network can be found in \cite{milo2002network,ahmed2016kais,RosasCasals_CorominasMurtra2009}, and \cite{Dey2019}.
+A detailed description of network motifs and their functionality in a complex network can be found in \cite{milo2002network,ahmed2016kais,RosasCasals_CorominasMurtra2009}, \cite{akcora2017chainlet}, and \cite{Dey2019}.
 Figure~\ref{fig:motif} shows all connected 3-node motifs (T) and 4-node motifs ($M$).

 Temporal Network is an emerging extension of network analysis which appears in many domains of knowledge, including epidemiology~ (\cite{Valdano2015,Demirel2017,Enright2018}), and finance~(\cite{Battiston2010,Zhao2018,Stjepan2018}).
 A temporal network is a network structure that changes in time.
 That is, a temporal network can be represented with a time indexed graph $G_t=(V(t),E(t))$, where, $V(t)$ is the set of nodes in the network at time $t$, $E(t) \subset V(t) \times V(t)$ is a set of edges in the network at time $t$.
 Here $t$ is either discrete or continuous.
 Figure~\ref{fig:Temporal_net} depicts a small $15$-node temporal network with time $t=1,2$, and $3$.